funql/funql-dotnet/docs/integrations/efcore.md

 ### 2. Add extension method

-To simplify adding EF Core support to FunQL, create an extension method for the configuration:
+To simplify integration, create an extension method to include the EF Core optimizations:

 ```csharp
 /// <summary>